ppy/osu-wiki/wiki/Skinning/Sounds/en.md

 - The sound is played on the ranking screen after clearing a map.
 - Should be formatted as `.mp3` or `.ogg` in beatmaps aiming for rank.

 In the [Lazer](/wiki/Client/Release_stream/Lazer) version of the game, you can set which audio plays per letter grade.
-However, they have no effect in osu!stable, and `applause.wav` will always be played there.
+However, they have no effect in osu!(stable), and `applause.wav` will always be played there.

 `applause-{g}.wav`